frankhli843/thedarn/README.md

+# Changing the key word to make it work friendly
+- This comes from the package 'thefuck' which is an extremely useful tool but is not work friendly due to the usage of the keyword 'fuck'.
+This repo simply changes the word used to darn to make it more appropriate to use in work environments where you might be sharing your screen.
+- All credit goes to original creator please check out his official release!

 # The darn [![Version][version-badge]][version-link] [![Build Status][travis-badge]][travis-link] [![Windows Build Status][appveyor-badge]][appveyor-link] [![Coverage][coverage-badge]][coverage-link] [![MIT License][license-badge]](LICENSE.md)

 *The darn* is a magnificent app, inspired by a [@liamosaur](https://twitter.com/liamosaur/)